A Saint Who Levels Up Through Necromancy

 — As if.
 I’ve no such gift.

-Fafnir raised the spear and leveled the blade-tip at Yujin.
+Fafnir raised the spear and leveled its tip at Yujin.

 — So from here on, we’ll find out by holding a conversation of the body.

-Yujin, who had fought more battles than he could count, moved the spear in his grip at will.
+The blunted tip closed in by the second.
+His alarm lasted only a moment; Yujin had waged more battles than he could count, and he worked the spear in his grip at will.

 Held back your strength some, did you?

+The gap in raw specs between the two of them was overwhelming.
 Had Fafnir attacked in earnest, Yujin would have been hit the very instant he registered the spear flying at him.
+But if this was a speed he could react to, then…

 [Verdian-Style Basic Spearmanship]